Updated: Jun 15

 This morning I received a lovely email from a brass player who currently suffers from discrepancies in his tone and was looking for suggestions to try and eliminate these issues.
 If you suffer from tonal issues, as we all do from time to time, take a quick read of my response below.
 Hopefully it will help in some way.

 Everyone suffers from a loss of clarity in their tone at some point.
 It happens to me more or less on a daily basis!
-However what I try and do is to ensure that I eliminate any tonal discrepancies in my warmup session, prior to performance.
-A lot of players simply ignore issues and plough on regardless - and no doubt suffer the consequences!
+However what I try and do is to ensure I eliminate any tonal discrepancies in my warmup session, prior to performance.
+A lot of players simply ignore these issues and plough on regardless - and no doubt suffer the consequences!

 I'll happily tell you what I try and focus on to eliminate the sizzles (sometimes it takes 2 to 3 minutes other times 15 to 20) but I always make sure I'm happy with the way I sound before I finish my warm up session.